 The 20-year-old finished 12th and 22th in the 2013 European Championships before moving onto the world stage in 2014, where he finished eighth and 14th, respectively, in the R5 and R4 10m air rifle categories.

-His best result came in 2015, though, when he won the Stoke Mandeville World Cup, in the R5 10m air rifle, prone, event.
+His best result came in 2015, when he won the Stoke Mandeville World Cup in the R5 mixed 10m air rifle prone SH2.

 Show your support for Tim Jeffery by sharing their bio!